JacobNoergaard/Exoaider/README.md

 # Exoaider
-Main repository for the Exoaider armband with sEMG and FSR sensors running on an ESP32 feather with Bluetooth interface to Matlab
+Main repository for the Exoaider armband with sEMG and FSR sensors running on an ESP32 feather with Bluetooth interface to Matlab.
+More information about the armband is available on the wiki page.

-## Armband

-## Hardware

 ## Usage